Highlights and updates

 Although it’s preferable to have multiple insurer options among which consumers can choose, a well-regulated insurance market can still be healthy and sustainable as long as the risk pool is well balanced (healthy enrollees as well as sick enrollees), enrollment remains steady, and insurers are able to pay claims while also making a profit.

-Blue Cross Blue Shield stayed in the exchange, suing feds
+Blue Cross Blue Shield stayed in the exchange in 2017, but sued feds

 Blue Cross Blue Shield of North Carolina covers the majority of the state’s exchange enrollees, and they were the only exchange carrier that offered plans state-wide in 2016.
 In early 2015, they were considering the possibility of pulling out of the exchange in 2017.
 By May 2016, they had tentatively confirmed that they would continue to offer plans in the exchange in 2017, despite the losses they had incurred by that point.
 They had until September 24 to make a final decision; on September 22, they reiterated their commitment to remaining in the exchange in every county in North Carolina in 2017.